 How big is too big?
 We wouldn’t go much larger than a foot on any side.
 While an extra-large tote can fit a multitude of items, it will quickly become heavy and unwieldy.

 Anything that can fit a 13-inch laptop is probably the largest you should go with.
 If it’s big enough to fit a 15- or 17-inch, you’ve gone too big.
 In that case, you should carry a backpack.

 Fabric looks soft and breezy in summer.
-Many fabric totes are weekend-casual–but, again, if you get one with structure and thoughtful accents, it won’t look out of place at the office.
+Many fabric totes are weekend-casual, but again, if you get one with structure and thoughtful accents, it won’t look out of place at the office.

 See if the handles are long enough for the tote to hang comfortably from your shoulder.
 If it includes a shoulder strap, even better.
 Inner pockets help you organize your stuff; they won’t just ensure you can find things quickly, but they also might help you fit more in by properly divvying up the space.
-Ana talks about more helpful features below.

 And then on the inside, I always appreciate a zipper pocket, especially because tote bags typically don’t have a zipper.
 But even if it’s open, if it has a nice large zipper pocket on the inside, you can keep your wallet safe when you’re walking around with it.